isayani-05/-Basic-strong-Password-Generator-/README.md

 # 🔐 Basic-Password-Generator-
-A simple password generator built using Python  that creates secure, random passwords,Lightweight and beginner-friendly.
+"A simple password generator built using Python  that creates secure, random passwords,Lightweight and beginner-friendly."

 from random import  *
 import string